stianfro/toolbelt/README.md

 Moves receipts from the `unorganized` directory into the monthly folder matching the date prefix on each file.

-Releases are published when tagging the repository.
+Releases are created automatically from conventional commits using release-please.
 Prebuilt binaries for common platforms are available on the release page.